 This article looks at options to relieve the pain as well as the causes.

-Wisdom teeth normally push their way through the gums when a person is between the ages of 17 and 21.
+Wisdom teeth normally push their way through the gums when a person is between the ages of 17-21.
 The sensation of a tooth pushing through the gums can be painful.

 In addition, there is often no room for the wisdom teeth in a person’s mouth, as the adult teeth have already developed.
-This lack of space may cause wisdom teeth to come through at an angle, or getting stuck and not come through fully.
+This lack of space may cause wisdom teeth to come through at an angle or to get stuck and not come through fully.

-When this happens, the wisdom teeth are impacted.
-Having impacted wisdom teeth leaves the gums vulnerable, as the surface breaks and the teeth are not fully through.
+This is called impacted wisdom teeth, and it leaves the gums vulnerable as the surface breaks, but the teeth do not fully come through.
 Food and bacteria can get trapped in the gums and lead to several issues, including:

 Impacted wisdom teeth may cause pain, aches, and tenderness.
 Ultimately, removing the wisdom teeth can help resolve these problems.

-In the meantime, there are several over-the-counter medical treatments and natural home remedies available.
+In the meantime, there are several natural home remedies available.

 A person can try holding an ice pack with a tea towel around it against their jaw for up to 15 minutes.

-Research into the effectiveness of cloves to relieve wisdom tooth pain is positive.
-A
+Research into the effectiveness of cloves in relieving wisdom tooth pain is positive.
+Some research

 To try this home remedy, a person can use a whole clove or clove oil.
 If using a whole clove they should: